hima84/Tweaks/README.md

 You can run it on Windows 10 And Windows 11 .
 Run the admin file first. ✅

-The file is played on the private server.
+The file is running on its own responsibility.
 There is no full guarantee.
 If you encounter a problem, contact technical support.
 Thank you. ❤️

 To contact technical support and inquire, click on the link.  https://discord.gg/JShEWsGvKp